Aiven-Open/opensearch-connector-for-apache-kafka/docs/opensearch-sink-connector-config-options.rst

   * Importance: low

 ``behavior.on.version.conflict``
-  How to handle records that Opensearch rejects due to version conflicts (if optimistic locking mechanism has beenactivated).
+  How to handle records that OpenSearch rejects due to document's version conflicts.
+It may happen when offsets were not committed or/and records have to be reprocessed.
 Valid options are 'ignore', 'warn', and 'fail'.

   * Type: string
   * Default: fail